Memory consolidation: Criticisms

 Some studies have supported this theory, while others have failed to demonstrate disruption of consolidated memory after retrieval.
-It is important to note that negative results may be examples of conditions where memories are not susceptible to a permanent disruption, thus a determining factor of reconsolidation.
+Negative results may be examples of conditions where memories are not susceptible to a permanent disruption, thus a determining factor of reconsolidation.
 After much debate and a detailed review of this field it had been concluded that reconsolidation was a real phenomenon.
 Tronson and Taylor compiled a lengthy summary of multiple reconsolidation studies, noting a number of studies were unable to show memory impairments due to blocked reconsolidation.
 However the need for standardized methods was underscored as in some learning tasks such as fear conditioning, certain forms of memory reactivation could actually represent new extinction learning rather than activation of an old memory trace.
 Under this possibility, traditional disruptions of reconsolidation might actually maintain the original memory trace but preventing the consolidation of extinction learning.
 Recent work has suggested that epigenetic modifications may also prevent reconsolidation in some cases.
 The removal of these epigenetic modifications with inhibitors of histone deacetylase enabled the erasure of remote memories after recall.